 The Mosel Valley to Calais

-We both caught the rush in the shower block, first time ever, I had to queue for a shower.
-I suppose it's because the campsite is almost exclusively Brits, so I guess we all have the same idea first thing in the morning.
+We both caught the rush in the shower block, and for first time ever, I had to queue for a shower.
+I suppose it's because the campsite is almost exclusively Brits, so I suppose we all have the same idea first thing in the morning.

-After leaving we popped down to the local 'Spar' shop for some fresh bread, being Sunday it was the only supermarket in town open, and only for the morning.
+After leaving the campsite we popped down to the local 'Spar' shop for some fresh bread.
+Being Sunday it was the only supermarket in town open, and then only for the morning.

-Then it was off to revisit Tyne Cot cemetery, about 8 miles out of Ypres, but not the way I went.
+Next it was off to revisit Tyne Cot Cemetery & Memorial (GPS: N50.887151º E3.001039º), about 8 miles out of Ypres, but not the way I went.
 After a silly navigation error on my part we had a bit of a tour around the Belgian countryside before eventually arriving there.

 TYNE COT CEMETERY & MEMORIAL

 Tyne Cot is the world's largest Commonwealth war-grave cemetery and the final resting place for 11,954 souls.
 Over 70% of them belong to unidentified soldiers and bear the words 'Known unto God'.
 The cemetery takes its name from a barn that once stood at the centre of this German strongpoint, and which British troops presumably thought resembled a Tyneside cottage.
 The Germans had blockhouses or 'pillboxes' here which they used as Advance Dressing Stations.
 Several have been preserved, including the one beneath the mighty Cross of Sacrifice erected there at the suggestion of King George V who visited the cemetery in 1922.
 It was this high ground which the British fought for at the Third Battle of Ypres. www.cwgc.org